getodk/docs/briefcase-forms.rst

 .. _pull-from-android2.x:

-Pulling from Android 2.x or earlier device
+Pulling from Android 2.x and earlier device
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - Ensure all filled-in forms are finalized.
 Either delete the forms which are not finalized or delete them after making a backup copy of :file:`/sdcard/odk` directory on your device and restore that later.